Hidehiro Sugai

-Hidehiro Sugai (須貝 英大, Sugai Hidehiro) is a Japanese footballer who plays as a left-back for club Kyoto Sanga.
+Hidehiro Sugai (須貝 英大, Sugai Hidehiro) is a Japanese footballer who plays as a left-back for club Shimizu S-Pulse.

 Career

 On 26 September 2020, Sugai made his league debut against Albirex Niigata.

 On 16 October 2022, Sugai won the 2022 Emperor's Cup after Ventforet Kofu beat Sanfrecce Hiroshima on penalties.

 On 25 July 2023, Sugai joined Kashima Antlers.

 After two seasons at Kashima Antlers, in December 2024 Sugai was transferred to fellow J1 League club Kyoto Sanga.